-- The Responsible Person must ensure that there are arrangements in place for appropriate radiation protection in cases where a female patient is or might be pregnant or is breast-feeding. - 3.3.2 The Responsible Person must ensure that illustrated signs in appropriate languages are placed in public places within the facility, waiting rooms for patients, cubicles and other prominent places, and that other means of communication are also used as appropriate9, to request female patients who are to undergo a radiological procedure to notify the radiological medical practitioner, operator or other personnel in the event that: - (a) she is or might be pregnant - (b) she is breast-feeding and the scheduled radiological procedure includes the administration of a radiopharmaceutical. - 3.3.3 The Responsible Person must ensure that there are procedures in place for ascertaining the pregnancy status of a female patient of reproductive capacity before the performance of any radiological procedure that could result in a dose of 1 mSv or greater to the embryo or foetus, so that this information can be considered in the justification for the radiological procedure (clauses 3.1.9, 3.2.1 and 3.2.3) and in the optimisation of protection and safety (clause 3.2.13). - 3.3.4 The Responsible Person must ensure that there are procedures in place to establish the breast feeding status of a female patient before the performance of any radiological procedure involving the administration of a radiopharmaceutical that could result in a dose of 1 mSv or greater to a breastfed infant, or significant dose to the breasts of a lactating female patient, so that this information can be considered in the justification for the radiological procedure (clauses 3.1.9, 3.2.1 and 3.2.3) and in the optimisation of protection and safety (clause 3.2.13).
+- a. she is or might be pregnant - b. she is breastfeeding and the scheduled radiological procedure includes the administration of a radiopharmaceutical. - 3.3.3 The Responsible Person must ensure that there are procedures in place for ascertaining the pregnancy status of a female patient of child-bearing capacity before the performance of any radiological procedure that could result in a dose of 1 mSv or greater to the uterus, so that this information can be considered in the justification for the radiological procedure (clauses 3.1.9, 3.2.1 and 3.2.3) and in the optimisation of protection and safety (clause 3.2.12). - 3.3.4 The Responsible Person must ensure that there are procedures in place to establish the breast-feeding status of a female patient before the performance of any radiological procedure involving the administration of a radiopharmaceutical that could result in a dose of 1 mSv or greater to a breastfed infant, or significant dose to the breasts of a lactating female patient, so that this information can be considered in the justification for the radiological procedure (clauses 3.1.9, 3.2.1 and 3.2.3) and in the optimisation of protection and safety (clause 3.2.12).